stutlerk/ihs-website/_apcs/syllabus.md

 - Red ink pen.

 ### Textbooks
-We will be using the book **Building Java Programs: A Back to Basics Approach, Third Edition**, by Stuart Reges and Marty Stepp.
+We will be using the book **Building Java Programs: A Back to Basics Approach**, by Stuart Reges and Marty Stepp as our primary textbook.
+When the AP exam is approaching, we will also use exam prep books.

 ### Approximate Course Scope and Sequence (subject to change)